tu-os-course/TI2726C-Assignments-2016/src/session_1/assignment.md

 In this session you will:

 - become familiar with the Raspberry Pi,
-- write some simple C programs,
+- write some simple C programs on the Pi,
-- learn how to compile a C program,
+- learn how to compile a C program on the Pi,
 - learn what a process is and what it does.

 You can compile your programs using the included make file: